vpisarev/ficus/doc/ficustut.md

 ## Choosting between list, vector and array

-**TBD**
+*(TBD more elaborate discussion)*

 * For multi-dimensional dense data (2D, 3D, ...) use arrays.
 * `vector` is the preferable immutable collection unless pattern matching is needed, in which case use `list`.
 * Even though `vector` has O(1) complexity for most of operations, the random access is still significantly slower than with arrays.
 But the sequential access is almost as fast.
 * The space overhead, as long as the collection contains at least a few dozens of elements, is minimal for array (~0%) and vector (a few percents), and noticeable for list.
+So for huge arrays of data prefer using array or vector over list that will consume significantly more memory and create a high pressure to memory allocator.

 # Pattern Matching

-Pattern are used extensively in Ficus; and we actually used them quite a bit already in the previous sections without noticing it.
+Patterns are used extensively in Ficus; and we actually used them quite a bit already in the previous sections without noticing it.
 Those were restricted forms of pattern matching though.
 The most general form of pattern matching is done using `match` operator, which can be treated as a greatly extended variant of `switch` operator found in C/C++, Java and other classical languages.
 The syntax is the following:

 ```
 match expr {